musana-engineering/musana.engineering.github.io/_posts/2025-03-15-azure-machine-learning-operations.markdown

 ---
 Many organizations struggle with the skills and expertise needed to build, deploy, and maintain AI solutions.
 This gap often leads to delays, inefficiencies, and failed initiatives.
 But with the rise of Automated Machine Learning (AutoML) and Machine Learning Operations (MLOps), Platform Engineers are in a unique position to bridge this gap.
 By applying DevOps principles like automation, CI/CD, infrastructure-as-code, and cross-team collaboration, they can help development and data science teams deliver scalable AI solutions faster and more reliably.

 In this series, we will walk through a concrete example of solving a Machine Learning (ML) to demonstrate how Platform Engineering teams can help their organisations maximize the value of AI investments.
 We’ll follow the journey of a Platform Engineer at **GloboJava**, a fictional company implementing a demand forecasting ML solution on **[Microsoft Azure](https://azure.microsoft.com/)**.

-Step by step, we’ll design and implement real-world strategies, tools, and best practices to streamline AI development and deployment.
+The architecture is designed to streamline data ingestion, preprocessing, model training, and deployment using Azure Machine Learning (ML) and Snowflake, while ensuring consistency, reproducibility, traceability, and collaboration across teams.

 ![main](https://github.com/user-attachments/assets/ca076648-273c-4ac1-bb7a-8eac9a7cc741)